VigneshIyer11888/Reproducible-Research-Course-Project-Week-4/Week4PeerProject.md

 ## 9        RIVER FLOOD      10148404500
 ## 10         ICE STORM       8967041360
 ```

+There is a certain level of damage and destruction that occurs during any sort of natural calamity which amounts to certain economical losses.

 Plotting the graphs for Property, Crop and total damage